wild-lotus/react-async-utils/README.md

 }
 ```

-Apart from its children, it will render the render method corresponding to the Async Data state.
+Apart from its children, it will render the render method corresponding to the `Async` data state.

-BONUS: `AsyncViewContainer` accepts an array of `Async<Data>` at the `asyncData` prop :
+BONUS: `AsyncViewContainer` accepts an array at the `asyncData` prop :

 ```tsx
 function MyComponent({ asyncPerson }) {